Josh Allen Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Season Stats

-- Allen has 4,048 passing yards (269.9 ypg) to lead Buffalo, completing 65% of his throws and tossing 34 touchdown passes with 12 interceptions this season.
+- Allen has 4,048 passing yards (269.9 ypg) to lead Buffalo, completing 65% of his throws and collecting 34 touchdown passes with 12 interceptions this season.

-- He's also carried the ball 102 times for 619 yards and four touchdowns, averaging 41.3 yards per game.
+- He also has 619 rushing yards on 102 carries with four touchdowns, averaging 41.3 yards per game.

-- The Bills, who rank third in the NFL in points scored, have dropped back to pass 60.3% of the time while opting for the ground attack 39.7% of the time.
+- The Bills, who rank third in the NFL in points scored, have attempted a pass 60.3% of the time while running the ball 39.7% of the time.

-- Allen accounts for 56.4% of his team's red zone plays, with 106 of his 575 pass attempts coming from inside the opponent's 20-yard line.
+- Allen has thrown 106 passes in the red zone this season, 56.4% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Falcons.